balparda/transai/README.md

 #### Make sure `.venv` is local

-This template expects a project-local virtual environment at `./.venv` (VSCode settings assume it, for example).
+This project expects a project-local virtual environment at `./.venv` (VSCode settings assume it).

 ```sh
 poetry config virtualenvs.in-project true